AstarNetwork/astar-docs/docs/quickstart/faucet.md

 <img src="https://i.imgur.com/Wj2vuwJ.png" alt="Wallet Selection" border="1"></img>
 </center>

 4. As soon wallet is loaded you can see your balance.
 The faucet button is now enabled to request the native token of your connected network.
-Click on faucet to open the request pop-up.
+Click on the faucet button to open the request pop-up.

 <center>
 <img src="https://i.imgur.com/Ffijw8J.png" alt="Grab your Tokens" border="1"></img>
 </center>

-5. When you click on confirm our faucet server will sent you the tokens for you to start with your deployment.
+5. When you click on confirm our faucet server will send you the tokens for you to start with your deployment.